YoavBadt/halalit/content/projects/project_2.md

 ---
-name : project 2
+name: project 2
-description :  another fantastic project
+description: another fantastic project
 ---

-this is project 2
-it is unlike the first one in many ways
+this is project 2 it is unlike the first one in many ways